robovm/robovm-docs/en/errors.md

 In order for us to be able to help you, we'll need the following information at a minimum:
 1. A description of your development environment including your IDE, build system, RoboVM version, Xcode version, Mac OS X version.
 2. A reproduction case that allows us to test the issue on our end.
-3. All the information gathered as described above, including compiler/deployment output, Java stack traces, simulator & device logs.
+3. All the information gathered as described above, including compiler/deployment output, Java stack traces, simulator and device logs.